Lavkar1118/AB-Testing/README.md

 ## Project Overview

 AB testing, also known as split testing refers to a randamized experimentation process where-in two versions of a user-experience based product (webpage, applications) is compared to determine which one performs better against a specific objective.
 It is a commonly used technique for enchancing the performance of digital assets and provides data-driven, throughly informed decisions about the new initiative that is being tested.
+In this project, AB testing was used to evaluate two different experiments by an e-learning company where a new webpage/changes to existing webpage were implemented towards increasing free enrollments and increasing user retention respectively.

-#### Dependencies
+#### Libraries
 - tidyverse
 - ggplot2